 Solution 1 – Check Notification and Permission settings

 Let’s start by inspecting System Notification settings and permissions.
 Chances are Call notifications are either completely disabled or not permitted on the lock screen.
-So, let’s inspect Notification settings for WhatsApp and ensure that the device will ring the next time you receive a call.
+So, let’s inspect the Notification settings for WhatsApp and ensure that the device will ring the next time you receive a call.

 Here’s how to allow Call Notifications for WhatsApp: